Great Spotted Woodpecker

 Main Characteristics

 The great spotted woodpecker is a bird from the family of Picidae.
-Its special feature is its typical black, white and red plumage as well as its characteristic hammering of its beak onto tree trunks.
+Its most distinctive feature are the black, white and red plumage and the characteristic pecking into the woods.

-But it prefers mixed oak and beech woods.
 Biologists don’t fully agree how many types of great spotted woodpeckers there are.
-The number hovers between 12 and 25 types, e.g. the white-backed woodpecker, the stripe-breasted woodpecker, the crimson-breasted woodpecker and the Sunda pygmy woodpecker.
+The number hovers between 12 and 25 types.
+For example, there is the white-backed woodpecker, the stripe-breasted woodpecker, the crimson-breasted woodpecker and the Sunda pygmy woodpecker.

 It lives in both deciduous and coniferous forests.
 But it prefers mixed oack and beech forests.